Learn

 • Cervical Mucus Monitoring: Changes in mucus consistency can indicate your most fertile days.

-• Apps or Period Trackers: Tools like a fertility tracker or ovulation calendar help pinpoint your fertile window.
+• Apps or Period Trackers: Tools like a fertility tracker or ovulation calendar, such as the Taylor app, help pinpoint your fertile window.

 What Affects Your Ability to Get Pregnant?